AdobeDocs/experience-manager-65.sv-SE/help/journey-headless/developer/go-live.md

 <!-- Cannot find a parallel link -->
 <!--
-You can start deploying your code by using the Cloud Manager CI/CD pipeline, which is covered extensively [here](/help/implementing/deploying/overview.md).
+You can start deploying your code by using the Cloud Manager CI/CD pipeline, which is covered extensively - see the [Overview](/help/implementing/deploying/overview.md) to start.
 -->

 ## Prestandaövervakning {#performance-monitoring}